betfair-datascientists/betfair-datascientists.github.io/src/modelling/soccerWorldCup2022Datathon.md

 Daily leaderboard updates will be published here throughout the tournament so be sure to check back to follow your model’s competition ranking.

+Please direct all questions and submissions to [datathon@betfair.com.au](mailto:datathon@betfair.com.au)

+See the [Terms and Conditions]("Betfair Terms and Conditions 2022 FIFA World Cup Datathon.pdf") for full competition rules

 ## Prizes

 Over $5,000 in prize money is up for grabs!